|Group||11||Melting point||1084.62 oC, 1984.32 oF, 1357.77 K|

 Copper is an essential element.
 An adult human needs around 1.2 milligrams of copper a day, to help enzymes transfer energy in cells.
 Excess copper is toxic.

 Copper metal does occur naturally, but by far the greatest source is in minerals such as chalcopyrite and bornite.
 Copper is obtained from these ores and minerals by smelting, leaching and electrolysis.
-The major copper-producing countries are Chile, the USA, Peru and China.
+The major copper-producing countries are Chile, Peru and China.

 Specific heat capacity